robertjankowski/ga-openai-gym/README.md

 ### Run and test
-Pretrained models are in `models`.
+Pretrained models are located in `models` folder.
 Testing scripts are in `scripts/tests`.
-E.g. for BipedalWalker-2 is possible to test different architecture of neural networks like simple one layer or two layers perceptron or recurrent neural networks.
+E.g. for BipedalWalker-2 there are models with different architecture of NN like simple one layer or two layers perceptron (just load appropriate model).

 ```shell script
 python scripts/tests/bipedalwalker/testing_model_bipedalwalker.py
 ```

 ### Explanation